NigelMarshal/3d-react-showcase/README.md

 ![demo-page](https://github.com/NigelMarshal/3d-react-showcase/assets/11574237/c8f87408-072b-4df9-9470-360194b7a233)

 This is a partial clone of Apple's iPhone 15 pro product page where I am using GSAP for animation triggers coupled with Three.js to interact with 3D models of the iPhone, allowing the user to view different iPhone sizes and color schemes.
+The project is set up with Vite and connected with Sentry for error logging.

 ## Technologies used: